audulus/docs/docs/nodes.md

 alt="all node"
 width="600"/>

 Everything in Audulus is built with `nodes`.
-There are 53 nodes all together.
+There are 53 nodes in total.

 Nodes are packets of code that do things.
-A node may have inputs, outputs, or both.
+A node may have inputs, outputs, both, or none.

+`Inputs` are on the left side of nodes and are blue. `Outputs` are on the right side of nodes and are red.

+Nodes can be moved around the canvas, but they cannot be rotated.

 You connect nodes together by dragging a wire from an output to an input.
 You cannot drag a wire from an input to an output.
 You can connect one output to as many inputs as you want.

 You disconnect nodes by unhooking a wire from an input.
 Wires cannot be disconnected from an output.
 An input only accepts one wire.
+To connect multiple wires to one input, you must use an `add` node to first add the signals together.

 Wires can go from any output anywhere to any input anywhere: up, down, left, or right.
 However, overall signal flow in Audulus is from left to right.